abuyusif01/dtss/ML_API/README.md

 ### 1. Introduction

 This API is used to get the predictions from the ML models.
 The API is built using Flask and the models are built using scikit-learn.
 The folder contains the following files:

 1. app.py - This file contains the code for the API.
 2. train.ipynb - This file contains the code for training the models.
 3. label.py - This file contains the code for the labelling attacks for the training data.

 ### 2. Installation

-This API is built using Python 3.: for installation and running the API, please follow the steps below:
+This API is built using Python 3.10.8: for installation and running the API, please follow the steps below:

-1. Clone the repository
+1. Clone the repository `git clone https://github.com/abuyusif01/dtss`
-2. Create a virtual environment
+2. Create a virtual environment `python3 -m venv ml_api`
-3. Install the requirements
+3. Install the requirements `python3 -m pip3 install -r requirements.txt`
-4. Run the API
+4. Run the API `python app.py`

 ### 3. API

 The API has 2 endpoints:

 1. get_stutus: This end point is used to check the status of Digital Twin state, the route take the following as input parameters:

    - `tank_liquidlevel`: the liquid level of the tank capture by the sensor
    - `flowlevel`: sensor value for flow level
    - `bottle_liquidlevel`: bottle liquid level captured from the sensor
    - `motor_status`: current status of plc1 motor valve
    - `model_name`: since we have a total of 5 models, we need to specify which model to use (default rf - random forest)

 2. plc_log: This end point take only 1 argument which is a `file name` and return its content as a json object.

 ### 4. Models

 The models are built using scikit-learn and are saved in the `models` folder.
 The models are:

 1. `rf`: Random Forest
 2. `stacking`: Stacking